SPIX23/shaiya-solutions/readme.txt

 psmagent can be removed by deleting the dbo.command procedure and the psmagnet assembly in the ps_gamelog database

-comment out or remove the grb leader resurrection procedure in dbo.usp_Insert_Action_Log_E if you don't use the psmagent
+comment out or remove the grb leader resurrection procedure in dbo.usp_Insert_Action_Log_E if you don't use the psmagent.dll